oschonrock/hibp/README.md

 sudo apt remove hibp
 ```

-## Design: High peformance with a small memory, disk and CPU footprint
+## Design: High performance with a small memory, disk and CPU footprint

 These utilities are designed to have a very modest resource
 footprint.
 By default, they use a binary format to store and search